ralt/hermes/README.md

 ## todo

-- make it work in a partition instead of whole disk (should be an fdisk mumbling on my side, really)
 - write a CLI utility to create a "hermes device"
 - better error handling.
 Right now it's fprintf(stderr) or perror() everywhere, randomly.
 Make it consistent.